tracy-o/learning-day/docs/topics/dials.md

 - `dials_changed` event handling: `GenServer` callback override that triggers dial state transformation and actions, i.e. the `transforms`, `on_change` callbacks.

 `DialsSupervisor` has a dual role: [Supervisor](https://hexdocs.pm/elixir/Supervisor.html) and event manager.
-It provides fault-tolerance and responsible for handling the lifecycle of dials while ensuring high-availability such as initialise dial with usable default states. `DialConfig` deals with the concerns related to dial modules and defaults configuration such that new dials can be added to Belfrage without further changes in other parts of the architecture.
+It provides fault-tolerance and is responsible for handling the lifecycle of dials while ensuring high-availability such as initialise dial with usable default states. `DialConfig` deals with the concerns related to dial modules and defaults configuration such that new dials can be added to Belfrage without further changes in other parts of the architecture.

 ### Event handling
 Dials state updates are facilitated through event-handling:

-- `Poller` is a GenServer process that read and parse Cosmos dials JSON at regular interval.
+- `Poller` is a GenServer process that reads and parses Cosmos dials JSON at regular interval.
 It stores the parsed JSON in-memory, notifies `DialsSupervisor` of dials changed events.
 - `DialsSupervisor` acts as [event manager](http://blog.plataformatec.com.br/2016/11/replacing-genevent-by-a-supervisor-genserver/).
 It keeps a list of dials as event handlers, sends JSON data and propagates "dials_changed" event on all dials.

 ## Fault tolerance